SleeplessChallenger/BS4_Scrape_workOut/README.md

     artificially created page
 2. `real_site_scrape` is where I scraped real site
-3. `imporved_real_site_scrape` is a small project where I not only scraped real site, but also made that info being written to `.txt. file and present user to input some basic parameters
+3. `imporved_real_site_scrape` is a small project where I not only scraped real site, but also made that info being written to `.txt`. file and present user the opportunity to input some basic parameters